rr-wfm/MSBuild.Sdk.SqlProj/README.md

 </Project>
 ```

 This will add a reference to the `tools\SomeOtherDacpac.dacpac` file inside the `MyDatabasePackage` package.
 Note that if that file doesn't exist within the package, the package reference will still be silently ignored.
-However the build will most likely fail if your project actually references objects from the reference package.
+However, the build will most likely fail if your project actually references objects from the reference package.

-By default the package reference is treated as being part of the same database.
+By default, the package reference is treated as being part of the same database.
 For example, if the reference package contains a `.dacpac` that has a table and a stored procedure and you would `dotnet publish` the project the table and stored procedure from that package will be deployed along with the contents of your project to the same database.
 If this is not desired, you can add the `DatabaseVariableLiteralValue` item metadata to the `PackageReference` specifying a different database name:

 ```xml
 <Project Sdk="MSBuild.Sdk.SqlProj/2.8.0">